anujrajput04/TDD/03-TDD-App-Setup.md

 4. Repeat rhe process until all the logic cases are covered.

 ### Writing a red test
+The first step is to write a test which will definitely fail either due to logic which has not been written already or has a syntactical issue.
+This ensures that whateer test case comes up there is a failing test to start with.
+This red test needs to pass in the next step.

 ### Making the test green
 Although, application targets aren't frameworks, they are modules, and test targets have the ability to import them as if it were a framework.
 Like frameworks, they have to be imported in each Swift file, so the compiler is aware of what the app contains.